codeandclay/super8blog/_posts/2016-01-07-kodak-reboots-super-8.markdown

 Speaking to <a href="https://www.youtube.com/watch?v=Cn-AwhYOHZE">tested.com</a>, Kodak spokesperson, Josh Coon, said:

 "There's an analogue renaissance.
-People are excited about vinyl records, craft, they're making things and there's been a resurgence in film.""
+People are excited about vinyl records, craft, they're making things and there's been a resurgence in film."

 "[…] Star Wars was shot on film, Jurassic World, Hateful Eight… and across the creative community there's an interest in film.
 So we wanted to come out with a camera that's built for the filmmakers of today."